pedrocacintra/gtm-portainer-traefik/README.md

 5) Deploy the stack

 # # Testing:
-1) Go both of the urls with a /healthz in the end, (ex: https://gtmpreview.domain.com/healthz and https://gtm.domain.com/healthz).
+1) Try opening both of the urls with a /healthz in the end, (ex: https://gtmpreview.domain.com/healthz and https://gtm.domain.com/healthz).
 You should see a black page with the text "ok".
 2) Go to the GTM container and click on preview, this should open the preview screen correctly.